markp07/bankdemo/README.md

 ## Prerequisites
 - Java 11 or higher
 - Maven 3.6.0 or higher
-- A SQL database (e.g., MySQL, PostgreSQL)
+- Docker and Docker Compose

 ## Setup